davsec-teaching/ecs160-f25/homework/Homework-4.md

 }
 ```

 The Controller specifies the REST endpoint (the url the service is bound to).
 Sample code for a Controller is as follows.
 The controller class must be annotated with the `RestController` annotation.
-We will be using the `HTTP Post` method to send the request to the microservice, so we annotate the function that implements the REST endpoint
+We will be using the `HTTP GET` method to send the request to the microservice, so we annotate the function that implements the REST endpoint
 as `@GetMapping("/<endpoint_url>")`.
 See: https://howtodoinjava.com/spring-mvc/controller-getmapping-postmapping/ for more examples.

 Edit the `application.properties` file to add `server.port=30000` for the microservice.